 Tip: Although whole spices and herbs can have a shelf life of up to 3 years, they gradually lose flavour over time.
 To keep them tasting their best, purchase in small quantities and store in glass jars with metal lids in a cool, dark place.

-Pepper is a spice that’s familiar to everyone.
-This slightly pungent and aromatic spice should be ground fresh for optimal flavour.
+1. Black peppercorns This slightly pungent and aromatic spice should be ground fresh for optimal flavour.
 Whenever possible, opt to buy whole peppercorns and use a pepper mill instead of the pre-ground spice to give you the most flavour and heat.

-Chili flakes are a great way to add heat to any dish.
+4. Red chili flakes Chili flakes are a great way to add heat to any dish.
 Made from crushed, dried red chili peppers, you’ll often find this spice used in pasta and pizza, but it’s also added to pickles and oils for flavour.

-It's most often used in baking, but ginger can also be found in spice blends such as jerk spice, curry powder or tandoori seasoning.
+6. Ground ginger It's most often used in baking, but ginger can also be found in spice blends such as jerk spice, curry powder or tandoori seasoning.
 Its sweet, peppery-lemon notes complement both savoury and sweet dishes.

-It’s important to note that a little goes along way with this powerful and pungent spice.
+7. Nutmeg A little goes along way with this powerful and pungent spice.
 Grown in the same seed as the less-commonly-used spice mace, nutmeg is sweet and warm and goes well in hot drinks, baked goods or with root vegetables.
 For the best flavour, grate nutmeg fresh with a microplane grater.

-Smoked paprika is slightly sweet with notes of smoke that can be either mild or hot.
+8. Smoked Paprika Smoked paprika is slightly sweet with notes of smoke that can be either mild or hot.
 It adds a beautiful red colour as well as some sweetness and smoky flavour to meats, fish and vegetables.
 Used worldwide in a range of different cuisines, it should be essential to your spice drawer to add extra depth to dishes.

-A versatile herb used in Mediterranean and South American cooking, dried oregano has a bold floral and lemony flavour.
+9. Dried oregano A versatile herb used in Mediterranean and South American cooking, dried oregano has a bold floral and lemony flavour.
 Dried oregano wants to be the star of any dish so be careful as it can overpower other flavours.